 Eastbound on I-240: Take Exit 4C.
-Continue straight from the off ramp onto O.Henry Ave.
+Continue straight from the off-ramp onto O.Henry Ave.
 The Grove Arcade will be one block on the left.
-Wall Street Parking Garage will be straight ahead of you plus you will find street meter parking all around the building.
+Wall Street Parking Garage will be straight ahead of you, plus you will find street metered parking all around the building.

 From the Biltmore Estate: Turn left onto Biltmore Avenue (Hwy 25).
 Biltmore Ave. turns into Broadway.
 Turn left onto College Street.
-Turn right onto Haywood Street then a quick left onto Battery Park.
+Turn right onto Haywood Street, then take a quick left onto Battery Park.
 The Grove Arcade will be one block on your right.

 History of the Grove Arcade